Kings Centre

 Kings Centre is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
 It was first contested in the 2014 general election, having been created in the 2013 redistribution of electoral boundaries.
-It drew most of its population the former districts of Fundy-River Valley and Hampton-Kings, as well as from a small part of Kings East.
+It drew most of its population from the former districts of Fundy-River Valley and Hampton-Kings, as well as from a small part of Kings East.

 The district includes the western and north-central parts of Kings County, including the Kingston Peninsula and the village of Valley Waters, as well as the town of Grand Bay-Westfield and small parts of Queens and Charlotte Counties to its north and west.